vjjan91/eBirdOccupancy/README.md

 To cite this repository:

-Gupte, Pratik Rajan and Ramesh, Vijay.
-2022. _Source code and supplementary material for Using citizen science to parse climatic and landcover influences on bird occupancy within a tropical biodiversity hotspot_. https://zenodo.org/record/6501805.
+Pratik Rajan Gupte, Vijay Ramesh, Morgan W Tingley, VV Robin, & Ruth S DeFries.
+(2022). _Source code and Supplementary material for "Using citizen science to parse climatic and landcover influences on bird occupancy within a tropical biodiversity hotspot"_ (v3.3).
+Zenodo. https://doi.org/10.5281/zenodo.6501805.

 To cite the publication: